Home recording guides: Music arranging step by step

 There are lots of ways to get to Rome.
 Some prefer to arrange songs on the fly, just playing and singing and experimenting.
 If that's your approach, terrific.
 The method I propose is more detailed, and requires patience and time.
 Each of the steps can be a good day's work.
 The end result will be an arrangement which is polished, dynamic, and satisfying.

-This is not only accomplished by the composition -- words and melody -- but by three important elements:
+This is not only accomplished by the composition -- words and melody -- but by the three keys of music arranging:

 1. Arc of energy.
 If a song has only one energy level and flavor, it gets tired very fast, the story has been killed.
 The best songs build to a climax, then may drop for an interlude, and build again to the finale.
 That is interesting, that is dynamic.